wangeasy6/RQ_HMS/README.md

 * 升级报警器
 * app客户端

 # RQ_HMS
 ## Made a home monitoring system with Raspberry Pi and QT.

-* /linux store the code on the Raspberry Pi.
+* /linux stores the code on the Raspberry Pi.
-* /QT shore the code on the QT.
+* /QT shores the QT code.

 ## Raspberry Pi physical connection:

 * DTH11 sensor monitor temperature and humidity,Connected to WiringPi_GPIO_1
 * Infrared sensor monitor pass and into,Connected to WiringPi_GPIO_4
+* The buzzer is used for alarm,Connected to WiringPi_GPIO_5
 * Camera connected to USB.

-## The system is still under development
+## Conclusion

+* This project implements the basic functions of the home monitoring system,include temperature and humidity display function、video display、reminder、fire alarm、log function.
+* However,due to the initial design of the system for the system goals and functional design is not completed, suspended development.